oauyeung/cse15l-lab-reports/LabReport1.md

 ![Image](cd3.jpg)

 Command ran: `cd messages/en-us.txt`
-1.absolute path before command was ran: `/Users/christyay/lecture1`
+1. absolute path before command was ran: `/Users/christyay/lecture1`
-2. We are trying to open the file name `en-us.txt` in folder messages and we can see that the output is an error (cd: not a directory: messages/en-us.txt), it produced an error because cd can't open an file and have to be follow by a diectory.
+2. We are trying to open the file name `en-us.txt` in folder `messages` and we can see that the output is an error (cd: not a directory: messages/en-us.txt), it produced an error because cd can't open an file and have to be follow by a diectory.

 ## Command ls
 ![Image](ls.jpg)

 Command ran: `ls`
 1. absolute path before command was ran:`/Users/christyay`
 2. The output we get when using ls without any argument is a list of all folder and files in the current working directory.
 And output is not an error.

 ![Image](ls2.jpg)